fabianofrank/ruby-library/README.md

 ### Prerequisites
 You must have Ruby installed on your computer.

 ### Setup
-Clone this repository using `git clone https://github.com/fabianofrank/ruby-oop-library.git`
+Clone this repository using `git clone https://github.com/fabianofrank/ruby-library.git`

 ### Navigate to the correct folder
-On your terminal, run: `cd ruby-oop-library`.
+On your terminal, run: `cd ruby-library`.

 ### To run the code
 On your terminal, run: `ruby person.rb`.

+### Run tests
+In the termina;, run: `rspec`

 ## Author